opendatadiscovery/odd-platform/docker/README.md

     * **Name**
     * **Namespace** (optional)
     * **Description** (optional)
-3. Click **Save** Your collector should appear in the list
+3. Click **Save**.
+Your collector should appear in the list
 4. Copy the token by clicking **Copy** right to the token value

 ### Configure and run the Collector

-1. Paste the token obtained in the previous step in the `docker/config/collector_config.yaml` file under the `token` entry
+1. Paste the token obtained in the previous step into the `docker/config/collector_config.yaml` file under the `token` entry
 2. If you'd like, you may change the name of the `postgresql` plugin under the `name` entry.
 3. Save the changed file and run **from the root folder** `docker-compose -f docker/demo.yaml up -d odd-collector`.